About

 • 80+ Kubernetes clusters globally

 I’ve solved high-cardinality challenges, built platform teams from scratch, and trained engineering organizations on SRE best practices.
-My focus: Prometheus/Grafana ecosystems, vendor-neutral architecture, and building teams that ship reliable software at speed.
+My focus: ClickHouse/Prometheus/Grafana ecosystems, vendor-neutral architecture, and building teams that ship reliable software at speed.

 Open Source & Community